 Everyone loves a good old treasure hunt.
 But how do you relate this to scarcity and sales?

-Create competitions that require intelligence or solving a something such as a riddle or mystery.
+Create competitions that require intelligence or the solving of something such as a riddle or mystery.
 For example solve the riddle to receive the hidden code – which can be used to obtain a unique limited edition item.
-A recent example of this is Jimmy Choos.
+One of the most effective examples of this was a campaign led by Jimmy Choos.

 Here’s what they did…

 “Shoe lovers in London have been glued to their mobile devices and computer screens in a race to win a pair of free Jimmy Choos.”
 (Reuters 2012)

 Jimmy Choos created an internet style treasure hunt.
 A picture of the bag is left at a random location on the site with clues provided on social networking sites such as Twitter, Facebook and Foursquare.
 Once a user has figured out the clue it’s a mad dash to the location to claim their prize.

 Awesome right?
 For those that miss out there’s a real desire to get it the next time.
 The integration of social, competitions and scarcity are seen in one campaign.
 The result: a 33% uplift in sales!
 Take a look through the case study here.

 The Hoxton Hotel $1 sale is an great case study using similar principles.
 Check out Sam Crocker’s post on their campaign.

 Scarcity is a powerful sales tool and can create a “Black Friday” effect.

 In the past, we’ve even implemented a simple scarcity technique for a retail site, and got a 30% uplift in conversion rate – proof it does indeed work, so long as it’s executed in the right way.
 It’s only when you pit people against each other and create competition for a product that you skyrocket your sales.